Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/README.md

 #### Post Installation

 #### When you are done with Character Creation please click Stay Here.
 Then go into the MCM Menus and go to MCM Recorder.
 Please run N.Y.A Nr1 Recording.
-When everything is finished please click enter and then Continue.
+When everything is finished ( Let Sexlab Install in Peace ) then please click enter and then Continue.

+Later in the Game you can open the Int.
+Voiced Ditry Talk.
+Under Assign Voice you will pick Voice Slot 1.
+Then a new Screen opens.
+On the right side you will manually enter the Name of your Character, beware Typos.
+In the top right you can listen to Samples.
+Under assign Voice as Default you pick Voice 2 for Females and for the Male one you can pick 1-8.
+Keep in Mind this is an Alpha Patch, so not everything might work 100%.
+Dialogue Options dont work yet.
+You can also ignore all this and just dont use this Feature if you dont like Voices during Scenes.
+But this Mod also has moaning and such, so i think you wanna use it.
+You can fiddle around with it as you want.

 #### Buttons